PetteriLeivo/Wolt_Delivery_Fee_Calculator/README.md

 npm test

-in project's root folder to start the application's test mode.
+in project's root folder to start the application in test mode.
 It launches the test runner in the interactive watch mode.

 Command: